 So yeah, I don’t skip it anymore.

-The best beauty piece of advice I ever read was: “For every single day you neglect taking care of your skin, your skin grows old 3 days”.
+The best beauty advice I ever read was: “For every day you neglect taking care of your skin, it grows 3 days old”.
 Ouch.
 This hits the mark every time.
 It’s like a kick in the … back 😀

 All of these steps are little, practical steps that each one of us can take every single day.